andrefigueira/Schematic/README.md

 ## Schematic - Database Migrations Tool

+# NO LONGER MAINTAINED
+### Due to the fact that Schematic was never truly fully completed with all the features I wanted it to have, I'm shelving it for the time being, if anyone would like to become the new active contributer let me know.
+However I've now moved on to Laravel as my main framework and Laravel migrations have now taken over from Schematic.

 A database migrations tool, allows for easy database maintenance in a way that is easy to setup in a continuous integration environment.

 [![Build Status](https://travis-ci.org/andrefigueira/Schematic.svg?branch=master)](https://travis-ci.org/andrefigueira/Schematic)